AlanFoster/alanfoster.github.io/src/pages/workshops/jest/globals-and-matchers/index.markdown

 ## Gotcha!

-You may mised it, but Jest actually provides two ways of asserting equality:
+You may have missed it, but Jest actually provides two ways of asserting equality:

 * .toBe(value)
 * .toEqual(value)